raahulsaxena/raahulsaxena.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I am Rahul.

 I'm a Master’s student in Computer Science at the University of Massachusetts Amherst, with a strong focus on Machine Learning, NLP, and AI Systems.

-I have industry experience as a Software Engineer at Philips, where I worked on large-scale AI-driven applications.
+I have 4+ years of industry experience as a Software Engineer at Philips, where I worked on large-scale analytics applications.

 Currently, I'm a Graduate Student Researcher at Spotify, focusing on ML-driven solutions.

-Contact: rahulsaxena [‘at’] cs ‘dot’ umass ‘dot’ edu
+Contact: rahulsaxena ‘at’ umass ‘dot’ edu